 The Main Ingredients

-- Butter - Butter is essential for this recipe to give the chicken its buttery, roasted flavor.
-Room temperature butter is what we want.
+- Butter - Room temperature butter is essential for this recipe to give the chicken its buttery, roasted flavor.

 - Seasoning: I like a traditional Italian blend but you can easily make your own with dried oregano, dried parsley, dried basil, paprika, garlic powder, salt and pepper.